-First four-week fieldwork experience designed to provide the OTA student the opportunity to work in an OT setting, under the supervision of an OTR or COTA.
-Students must meet objectives designed by academic and clinical educators.
-Clinical: 2 hours; Ozark Allied Health Fee: \$62.
+First eight-week fieldwork experience designed to provide the OTA student the opportunity to work in an OT setting, under the supervision of an OTR or COTA.
+Students must meet objectives designed by academic and Fieldwork educators.
+Prerequisites: All academic coursework and program director approval are required.
+(4 hours clinical).
+Prerequisites: Successful completion of all OTA coursework.